abbas-pt/ExpoChallenge_AbbasLotfi/README.md

 ### 4. Model weights

-Trained weights are not committed to this repo.
-Place your own classification checkpoint at `backend/weights/best.pt`, or set `MODEL_PATH` to point elsewhere.
-Without weights, set `REQUIRE_MODEL=0` to boot the server anyway — `/predict` will 500 until weights are supplied, but `/chat`, `/history`, and `/health` still work.
+The classification weights already ship with this repository under [`backend/weights/`](backend/weights/), so `/predict` works immediately after installing dependencies — no separate download step.
+If you want to swap in your own checkpoint, set `MODEL_PATH` to point elsewhere.

 ### 5. Build the local documentation index (required for `/chat`)
 ```bash